uherbst/zombiequeuetool/README.md

 ## Disclaimer

 zombiequeuetool is not developed and maintained by Solace.<br/>
-It is currently only tested against PubSub+ software brokers (VMRs), not appliances.<br/>
+It is currently only tested against PubSub+ software brokers (VMRs), not appliances.
+But most probably, it will works with appliances without any issues.<br/>

 ## Features
 zombiequeuetool is written in go, based on the Solace Legacy SEMP protocol.<br/>